Low Faculty Salaries Hurts Online University Programs

 August 19, 2017

 For many years, postsecondary institutions have struggled to bring legitimacy to their online programs.
 Indeed, in the early 2000s, academics frequently made snide remarks about online programs and degrees, such as the rapidly developing Phoenix Online program.
 To say, “I bet he got his degree at Phoenix Online,” was tantamount to saying, “He’s a fraud.”
 The underlying assumption was clear: If someone had received a degree online or even taught in an online program, they lacked qualifications or appropriate standards.
-In the past decade, the tide has finally started to change.
+In the past decade, the tide has finally started to change but there is one thing holding programs back: faculty salaries.

 Rigorous and highly selective programs, such as the PennState World Campus, combined with the rise of Ivy-based MOOCs at Harvard University, MIT and Stanford University have helped to de-stigmatize online courses and degrees in a postsecondary context.
-Purdue University’s recent purchase of established online institution, Kaplan University, is another sign that universities and their faculty are finally warming up to online learning and degrees.
-But there is one thing that continues to hold back the development of online programs: compensation for faculty.
+Purdue University’s recent purchase of established online institution, Kaplan University, is another sign that universities and their faculty are finally warming up to online learning and degrees, but disputes over salaries prevail.

 Online Faculty Often Take Home Half the Salary of Campus-based Faculty